- November 30, 2018

 CSAs and AOAs need not replace or compete with one another—there is opportunity for AOAs to work in tandem with CSA programs that engage financially vulnerable families in saving and planning for their children’s financial futures.
 Family participation in CSAs may build college-going motivation, expectations, and confidence, while Sen. Booker’s AOAs could provide them with a sizeable nest egg that directly addresses asset poverty.

 Commonwealth is committed to increasing the success of CSA programs by conducting research and consulting with initiatives to increase participation rates and ongoing engagement.
-Commonwealth’s work on CSAs has centered speaking directly to participants and families in Boston and Pittsburgh—to understand what program design features can increase participation and ongoing engagement.
+Commonwealth’s work on CSAs has focused on speaking directly to participants and families in Boston and Pittsburgh—to understand what program design features can increase participation and ongoing engagement.

 - We worked with the City of Boston to conduct consumer research to inform the design of its CSA program, Boston Saves.
 We continue to work with Boston Saves to understand how the program can better serve families and students as the city prepares to scale the program citywide.